CodingGardenCommunity/app-wiki/.github/PULL_REQUEST_TEMPLATE/default.md

 **Please follow this template for submitting pull requests to any of the Coding Garden Community App repos.
-Before beginning work, please check the open issues to see if the issue is already being worked on.**
+Before beginning work, please check the open issues / trello to see if the issue is already being worked on.**

 ## Summary